How to Tie the Tiller’s Hitch

 History

-The Tiller’s Hitch, referenced in The Ashley Book of Knots (#1694), likely originated in maritime contexts, where sailors needed quick-release knots for securing tillers or lines.
+The Tiller’s Hitch, likely originated in maritime contexts, where sailors needed quick-release knots for securing tillers or lines.
 Its simplicity and adaptability made it useful in climbing for temporary anchors and in utility tasks for rapid setups.

 Security Level